 The skills and advanced knowledge required by top employers can be obtained through a Master of Science in Information Technology program.
 Coursework typically includes information systems, computer systems administration, database systems management, project management for information technology and advanced management of software systems.

-Employers can be confident that professionals who have earned an MS in Information Technology are able to:
+Employers can be confident that professionals who have earned an MS in Information Technology with a specialization in Database Administration are able to:

 If you are interested in computers and technology, and have the ability to plan, organize, prioritize and delegate clearly and professionally, a career as a data processing manager may be the one for you.
 The specialized skills and up-to-date knowledge you’ll need to land your first data processing manager job can be yours when you enroll in a Master of Science in Information Technology program.
 Stand out from the crowd with this respected and in-demand credential!